-Portugal; Where all dreams are shattered and all nightmares begin
+Poortugal; Where all dreams are shattered and all nightmares begin

 Serious disadvantages and downsides of living in Portugal

-Geographically, Portugal is very beautiful and I think, full of untapped potential, but very regrettably, due to the vast majority of Portuguese people being very dishonest, callous and inept, it becomes a very difficult, more like impossible, place to construct a successful and happy life, as you have to fight against an immense plethora of difficulties and pitfalls that are presented to you almost every day, especially for those who want to live off the country being an active, productive and contributing citizen to Portuguese society.
+Geographically, Portugal is very beautiful and I think, full of untapped potential, but very regrettably, due to the vast majority of Portuguese people being very dishonest, callous and inept, it becomes a very difficult, more like impossible, place to build a successful and happy life, as you have to fight against an immense plethora of difficulties and pitfalls that are presented to you almost every day, especially for those who want to live off the country being an active, productive and contributing citizen to Portuguese society.
 The more entangled and dependent your life is in Portugal, the more this is true.

 No one can be someone alone.

 No man is an island, as someone once said.
-The reality is that your success and happiness don’t depend solely on your efforts and capabilities, but much more on the environment in which you move.
+The reality is that your success and happiness doesn’t depend solely on your efforts and capabilities, but much more on the environment in which you move.
 If the environment is so full of crooks and imbeciles, and saturated with so much toxic and negative energy from the Portuguese people and society as a whole, you are basically doomed to fail from the start, and it doesn’t matter if you do everything very well or not, it will never be your fault, but it will be impossible for you to succeed.
-In Portugal, “the game of life” is rigged against the decent, honest and most capable people, since in Portugal the crooks and the mediocre are the absolute overwhelming majority, so Portugal belongs to them, to the crooks and idiots who are everywhere and who are always in your path, making sure you don’t succeed, starting with the perfidious Portuguese State itself.
+In Portugal, “the game of life” is rigged against the decent, honest and most capable people, because in Portugal the crooks and the mediocre are the absolute overwhelming majority, so Portugal belongs to them, to the crooks and the idiots who are everywhere and who are always in your path, making sure that you don’t succeed, starting with the perfidious Portuguese State itself.

-You as a human being and your life story is written as the result of the sum of yourself, your abilities and the environment that surrounds you, of what this environment supports you (or not), and in the end it is the environment that will inevitably have the last word on your life achievements, so it is highly probable that if you stay in Portugal you will be a nobody, no matter what you do, even if you plan, execute and work everything very diligently and well, sooner or later all your best efforts will be ruthlessly sabotaged and crushed by the rotten Portuguese environment.
+You as a human being and your life story is written as the result of the sum of yourself, your abilities and the environment that surrounds you, of what this environment supports you (or not), and in the end it is the environment that will inevitably have the last word on your life achievements.
+So it is highly probable that if you stay in Portugal you will be a nobody, no matter what you do, even if you plan, execute and work everything very diligently and well, sooner or later all your best efforts will be ruthlessly sabotaged and crushed by the rotten Portuguese environment.
 Just a thought, if Steve Jobs (the brilliant Steve Jobs, and it doesn’t matter if you’re a fan of him or not) had been born in Portugal, do you think there would have been an Apple company?
 Absolutely not!
-His situation wouldn’t have been much different than; he could barely make ends meet just to pay the VAT on his shabby café with no customers.
+His situation wouldn’t have been much different than; he could barely make ends meet just to pay the VAT (sales tax) on his shabby café with no customers.
 You can also think of any other famous and highly successful person, in any field, in the entire world, and then if you hypothetically place that poor guy in Portugal, basically that “famous” personage would cease to have ever been his/her true self (it’s called Poortugal’s shithole effect on people’s lives, turning everyone’s life into pure misery).

 Only people with a Portuguese mindset can live in Portugal.
 That is to be a crook or a person without dreams, resigned and indifferent to evil.

-No one in the world achieves success alone, you need other high quality and genuine people to help you (directly and indirectly) to be at your best and evolve, as well as the support of a society that is organized, fair and where the rule of law is applied and enforced against the cheaters.
+No one in the world achieves success alone, you need other high quality and genuine people to help you (directly and indirectly) to be at your best and develop, as well as the support of a society that is organized, fair and where the rule of law is applied and enforced against the cheaters.
 Portugal is the opposite, Portugal is a madhouse to say the least.
 The (high) odds are that you will pay a high price if you bet your life on Portugal.

 If you are a person with dreams and projects, one more day in Portugal is literally another day of your precious life flushed down the toilet without having lived that day to your full potential.